Cultivating Thought Leaders for Tomorrow

 What expenses are covered by the program fee?

-• 5 fun-filled days of exciting hands-on sessions with medical experts, medical center visits
+- 5 fun-filled days of exciting hands-on sessions with medical experts, and medical center visits

 What expenses are not covered in the program fee?

-• For students traveling to and from Houston by plane, we recommend students bring money to purchase food at the airports.
+- For students traveling to and from Houston by plane, we recommend that they bring money to purchase food at the airports.

 What are the requirements to apply for the scholarship?

 Yes.
 If you are a student with special needs or disabilities, we encourage you to enroll.
-We may be able to provide you with auxiliary aids and services to assist you.
-For more information or to discuss your particular needs prior to enrolling in the program, please contact Kennethia Rideaux, Assistant Director of Programs, at teensummit@thehealthmuseum.org or 713-521-1515 x121.
+We may be able to provide you with auxiliary aids and services.
+For more information or to discuss your particular needs before enrolling in the program, please contact Kennethia Rideaux, Assistant Director of Programs, at teensummit@thehealthmuseum.org or 713-337-8458.

 I’ve registered.
 What are the next steps?

-During the week of June 10, registrants will also receive an email with the Zoom registration link for the pre-conference program the week of June 17 as well as information about the Design Project.
+Registrants will also receive an email with the Zoom registration link for the pre-conference program as well as information about the Design Project.

 What is the cancellation policy?